blacksky-algorithms/safe-skies-api/README.md

 ## Project Structure

-Below is an example directory structure for the project:
+Below is the directory structure for the project:

 ```
 ├── Dockerfile                   # Docker configuration for containerizing the app